 Excellent retention of brush and palette knife strokes is provided by Artists’ Oil Colour’s stiff, uniform consistency.

-Offering the widest spectrum of all Winsor & Newton Oil Colours, the Artists’ Oil Colour range comprises 119 colours in 37ml size tubes, 40 of which are also available in 200 ml tube sizes.
+Offering the widest spectrum of all Winsor & Newton Oil Paint colours, the Artists’ Oil Colour range comprises 119 colours in 37ml size tubes, 40 of which are also available in 200 ml tube sizes.